aakashkardam/Advanced_Lane_Lines_Udacity_Project_2/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the second and third code cell under the heading "Camera Calibration" of the jupyter-notebook titled `P2.ipynb` located in the CarND-Advanced-Lane-Lines repository.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+I used two helper functions to achieve this task described in the second cell, namely `calibrate_camera` and `correct_for_distortion`.
+In the next cell I start by defining the number of corners in x and y direction in the image.
+As suggested in the project statement I use the values 9 and 6 for x and y direction respectively.
+Then I prepare "object points" which will be the (x, y, z) coordinates of the chessboard corners in the real world.
+Assuming the chessboard is fixed on the (x,y) plane, I can put the z variable to be '0' such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `obj_points` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `img_points` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+After obtainig the `img_points` and `obj_points`, I use the helper function `calibrate_camera` to get the camera matrix (mtx) and the distortion coefficient (dist).
+I apply this distortion correction to the image using the `correct_for_distortion` function to obtain the undistorted image.
+A sample result in included in the writeup below:

-![alt text][image1]
+![alt text][output_images/Camera_Calibration.jpg]

 ### Pipeline (single images)